 Please make the choice to show your support for all FEEE has done and continues to do by purchasing tickets to the event.
 As an incentive, we’ve got an early-bird price of $75 per ticket if your order is postmarked by February 14.
 After that, the price will be $85.
 Don’t delay – grab the ticket form here and include it with your payment.
 At the event, we will also pull the winner of our spring raffle.
 Audio Video Intelligence has donated a beautiful 60-inch Sony High Definition LED TV.
 If you don’t get a chance to purchase your raffle tickets beforehand, we’ll be selling them that night.

 We’re also seeking donations for our silent auction and businesses to showcase themselves in our program book.
-If you’d like to discuss these opportunities, feel free to call our Co-Chair Jesse Barnett at 508-238-5654 or email email@example.com.
+If you’d like to discuss these opportunities, feel free to call our Co-Chair Jesse Barnett at 508-238-5654 or email firstname.lastname@example.org .
+For details on program book pricing, click the links to the right.

 We look forward to seeing you on March 14!